China (Taiwan only)

 a.
 The Right of Association

-A number of laws and regulations limit the right of association.
-Labor unions may draw up their own rules and constitutions, but they must submit these to the authorities for review.
+Moreover, a number of laws and regulations limit the right of association.
+While labor unions may draw up their own rules and constitutions, they must submit those rules and constitutions to their county and city governments as well as the CLA National Labor Federation for review.
 Labor unions may be dissolved if they do not meet certification requirements or if their activities disturb public order.
-However, there were no instances of the authorities dissolving local labor groups or denying certification to new labor unions during the year.

-In 1971, the People's Republic of China replaced Taiwan in the International Labor Organization (ILO).
+In 1971 the PRC replaced Taiwan in the International Labor Organization (ILO).
 However, Taiwan's Chinese Federation of Labor attends the ILO annual meetings as an affiliate of the International Confederation of Free Trade Unions.

 b.
 The Right to Organize and Bargain Collectively